Accessibility

 ADD, ADHD, Hyperactivity

 Typical behaviour of people with ADD or ADHD include becoming easily distracted, forgetting things, making careless mistakes, difficulty in following instructions, feeling restless, fidgeting, squirming, interrupting others and being impatient.
-This often also leads to challenging, disruptive or aggressive behaviour, temper tantrums and social and emotional difficulties.

 Typical behaviours indicating attention difficulties are: